KreesoAuriga/dcmTest/README.md

-Programming test for a software developer position.
+C# example code (created as part of a programming test for a software developer position).

 <h1>Scenario</h1>
 You need to build a Job Application Tracker where users can add, update, and view job applications they have submitted.
 The system should keep track of jobs applied for, status updates, and the date applied.